frappe/erpnext/README.md

 ### Full Install

-Follow the Easy Way install script for bench, see https://github.com/frappe/bench
+The Easy Way install script for bench will install all dependencies (e.g. MariaDB).
+See https://github.com/frappe/bench

-The install script will create new passwords for the ERPNext "Administrator user, MariaDB root user, and frappe user (passwords are both displayed and saved to file ~/frappe_passwords.txt).
+New passwords will be created for the ERPNext "Administrator" user, the MariaDB root user, and the frappe user (the script displays the passwords and saves them to ~/frappe_passwords.txt).

 ### Virtual Image